-According to NIDA for Teens, We still don’t know whether smoking marijuana causes lung cancer like tobacco does.
+According to NIDA for Teens, we still don’t know whether smoking marijuana causes lung cancer like tobacco does.
 Still, strong evidence shows that it does other bad stuff: It interferes with thinking and memory, it can lower your IQ if you smoke it regularly in your teen years, and–as a result of these and other things–it can set you up to miss achieving your full potential in life.

 I recently met Maggie Swann, a mum from the UK, and was intrigued by her story about her son’s experience with cannabis.
 Cannabis use feels so widespread these days and affects our teens in many ways that are not positive for their healthy growth.
 That’s why I thought it was essential to share Maggie’s experiences about how her son’s cannabis habit affected him and other family members.